yehia67/documentation/iot/0.1/cryptocore/introduction/get-started.md

   sudo ./upload_core.sh
   ```

-6. If you flashed the CryptoCore program into the SPI flash memory, restart your Raspberry Pi
+6. If you flashed the CryptoCore program into the QSPI flash memory, restart your Raspberry Pi

 You should see a flashing LED on the CryptoCore, which means that the program was successfully uploaded.